raspberrypilearning/dancing-unicorn-rainbow/en/step_4.md

 ![simple-electronics](images/simple-electronics.png)
 --- /task ---

+--- task ---
-+ In the previous step, you connected your LED to pin **3V3**.
+In the previous step, you connected your LED to pin **3V3**.
 This is the pin to connect to if you are testing your LED.
 You now need to connect your LED to a pin you can control with Scratch.
 Move the wire from pin **3V3** to a new pin, for example **GPIO 17**.
+--- /task ---

 ![Move Pin](images/movepin.png)